 While aerial surveys may be used to generate cross sections from processed data, the generated cross sections should be inspected and verified.
-If they are not suitable for use, field survey must be used to provide cross section data.
+If they are not suitable for use, field surveys must be used to provide cross section data.

-All cross sections must include the following data:
+All cross sections should include the following data:

-- All points must be georeferenced and shown as geospatial point features; - Points must represent significant breaks in ground slope and changes in hydraulic characteristics of the floodplain; - Bank elevations to the channel bed and the deepest part of the stream must be measured; - Water depth measurement at each wetted survey point; - All surveyed cross sections must be tied in vertically to established benchmarks and horizontally to permanent structures; - In areas of consistent slope, readings must be taken at a maximum spacing of 15 m; - Supplementary readings must be taken in areas of major change in relief; - For irregular features, the survey must include point at significant bends in the feature, and at a maximum distance of 10 m; and - Survey must include points at the following if they are in the cross section: benchmark pins, erosion pins, channel bar, island, edge of water, bank of island, rail berm, rail berm tow, corner slab front left and front right, upper pad front left and front right, edge of water on island, tributary confluence, and wetland drainage.
+- All points must be georeferenced and shown as geospatial point features; - Points must represent significant breaks in ground slope and changes in hydraulic characteristics of the floodplain; - Bank elevations to the channel bed and the deepest part of the stream must be measured; - Water depth measurement at each wetted survey point; - All surveyed cross sections must be tied in vertically to established benchmarks and horizontally to permanent structures; - In areas of consistent slope, readings must be taken at a maximum spacing of 15 m;

-Figure 3-2: Cross sections (cut lines) in hydraulic model showing perpendicular orientation at river centroid as well as: (A) how flow lines are anticipated to look in overbank areas (source: Goodell, 2012); and (B) cross sections with respect to the broader landscape topography and land use, with bank stations shown as purple triangles (image adapted from CivilGEO, 2022).
+Figure 3-2: Cross sections (cut lines) in 1D hydraulic model showing perpendicular orientation at river centroid as well as: (A) how flow lines are anticipated to look in overbank areas (source: Goodell, 2012); and (B) cross sections with respect to the broader landscape topography and land use, with bank stations shown as purple triangles (image adapted from CivilGEO, 2022).
 Symbology adapted from federal guidance (NRCan, 2019a).